rohan-bansal/RPGCharacterStatCreator/README.md

 - Download the jar file, place the character sheet in the same directory
 - Run the jar file via terminal
+- Remember to ONLY use the character sheet form provided.
+If not, there is a 50% chance of program error.